Online Transfer Guide

 Credit for Service in the Armed Forces

-If you are a veteran with one year of active military duty and have not previously received credit in this area, you may qualify for six credit hours of health and physical education credit.
-You will then also be exempted from JMU general education physical education requirements.
+If you are a veteran with one year of active military duty and have not previously received credit in this area, you may qualify for six credit hours of elective credit.
 However, students in teacher licensure programs must still complete HTH 204, Emergency Health Care, and HTH 370, The School Health Program.

 Additional credit may be given for successfully completing selected service schools.
 This type of credit is based on recommendations in A Guide to the Evaluation of Educational Experiences in the Armed Services.Veterans must submit a Report of Separation (DD 214).